 NOTE: Uridine is preferable to uracil for the chase, as uridine is more water soluble allowing a smaller volume to be added to the culture and so there is less disturbance to the growth of the cells.

 Take samples of culture at regular intervals (at least 15 s), to the end of the time course.
 Sampling intervals shorter than this are difficult to perform reliably.
-Add the culture sample to at least half its volume of methanol on dry ice.
+Add the sample to the methanol on dry ice prepared in step 1.4.
 For convenience, add 30 mL of culture to a 50 mL tube containing 20 mL of methanol.

 NOTE: Carbon dioxide dissolves in the methanol when cold; this comes out of solution on addition of the sample and foams vigorously upon mixing―resulting in sample loss.
 To avoid this, chill the methanol to <-70 °C in a tightly sealed tube until close to the time it is needed, then transfer to dry ice.

-Seal the tube and mix thoroughly by shaking, although methanol and water mix very readily.
-Place back into dry ice until it is convenient to proceed with sample processing, often the end of the time course.
+Seal the tube and mix thoroughly by shaking.
 Place the samples on ice.
-Check that none of the samples have frozen; if they have, gently warm in the hand, inverting constantly so the temperature does not rise locally.
+Check that none of the samples have frozen; if so, gently warm in the hand, inverting constantly.
 This is best done in the hand as the sample’s temperature can be assessed, it should always feel cold.
 Place on ice.
 This is not a pause point; once all the sample is fluid proceed to the next step.

 Spin at 3000 x g for 2 min (at 4 °C if possible) to pellet the cells.
-Pour off the liquid and dispose of the methanol/growth medium according to local regulations.

-Resuspend the pellet in at least 1 mL of ice-cold water by gently pipetting up and down.
+Pour off the liquid and resuspend the pellet in at least 1 mL of ice-cold water by gently pipetting up and down.

 NOTE: The residual methanol in the sample pellet aids resuspension.

-Transfer to 2 mL screw cap tubes as prepared in step 1.6.

-Spin briefly (e.g., 10 s total time) at >13,000 x g to re-pellet the cells, place back on ice and remove liquid.
+Transfer to 2 mL screw cap tubes as prepared in step 1.4. spin briefly (e.g. 10 s total time) at >13,000 x g to re-pellet the cells, place back on ice and remove liquid.

 NOTE: The cell pellet can be stored at -70 to -80 °C for several months.